How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 You want to keep foods on hand that will provide the maximum calories and nutrition for the space they are taking up.
 You should also consider usefulness: Can you use the food item in a variety of different ways?

-What are Must-Have Foods for Your Emergency Storage?
+What are Basic Must-Have Foods You Should Have in Your Own Emergency Storage?

 Here's My Basic Start Up List: